CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You create a copy of another persons repository from that point in history.
+You create a copy of another persons repository from that point in history to your Github Profile

 ## Question 10

 What happens when you clone a repository?

-You copy an exact replica of all of the code on the master branch.
+You copy an exact replica of all of the code on the master branch on your local computer.

 ## Question 11